gcovr/gcovr/doc/source/output/csv.rst

 Be careful if you print the output of a CSV to STDOUT and redirect it to a file.
 According to :rfc:`4180`, the line endings must be CRLF.

+If the given name ends with the suffix ``.gz`` the report is compressed by gzip and needs to be unzipped before using as input for other tools.

 .. versionadded:: 5.0
    Added :option:`--csv`.